fuel-infra/jenkins-jobs/README.rst

    - use ``!include-raw-escape``

-When script/text file is included into *job-template* config and you need to pass certain parameters from the template to it, consider injecting variables via env-inject plugin.
-If it is not possible:
+When script file is included into *job-template* config and you need to pass certain parameters from the template to it, consider injecting variables via env-inject plugin.

+When text file is included into *job-template* config and you need to pass certain parameters from the template to it:

    - use ``!include-raw``
-   - in BASH scripts:

-     - use curly brackets only for template parameters,
+   - curly brackets only for template parameters
-     - add a comment with list of parameters, which are going to be substituted from template variables

 Simple Fuel CI jobs (verify-<repo>-<smth>)
 ------------------------------------------